Complete Guide to Buying a Backcountry Aircraft

 Engine Upgrades

 More power improves safety margins in mountain flying.
-A Super Cub that barely clears obstacles at 150 horsepower gains significant margin with 180 horsepower.
 The additional cost is usually justified for aircraft operating at high density altitudes.

 STOL Kits

-Leading edge cuffs and vortex generators can reduce stall speed by 5-10 knots while improving low-speed handling.
-Sportsman STOL, Horton, and other manufacturers offer kits for most popular backcountry aircraft.
+Leading edge cuffs and vortex generators can reduce stall speed 5-10 knots while improving low-speed handling.
+Prices range from 3,000-10,000 dollars installed.

 Bush Wheels and Tires